 The trust in a community enables debt to be eliminated.
 The key is to eliminating debt and other social costs is increasing the level of trust.
 Debt loses is reason to exist when mistrust is eliminated.

-When people have money to invest earnings can be used to purchase Preferred Shares issued by an Exchange.
+When people have money to invest, earnings can be used to purchase Preferred Shares issued by an Exchange.
 These cash investments are used by Exchanges to pay down member debt.

 Bonds may be sold to pay off conventional debt.
 All fiat currency collected is deposited in a Trust account, as funds accumulate these monies can be used to pay down member debt.
 Exchanges acquire member debt in exchange for surplus deposits of fiat currency.

 In the simplest of terms, the male cannot bear children, nor is he naturally inclined to engage in the level of nurturing a female is inclined to.
+To raise a child takes the male away from what he is designed to do and best able to do and puts females in roles they are less equipped to perform, and then requires substantial adjustments to be made to accommodate her.

 In the most extreme circumstance, the male is both more expendable and the deadliest member of society; that is the most able to eliminate any threat to the family and least missed if he fails this role.
 Thus, the format laid out in Scripture makes logical sense.